Meet our 11 Citizenship teachers

 I am currently a teacher of PSHE and Citizenship at a secondary school in Hampshire.
 I love helping my pupils to understand their place in the world and seeing them develop into fully-functioning members of society by the time they leave in Year 11.

 I am a secondary school Citizenship teacher from Sheffield.
 I became a Citizenship teacher over a decade ago because I wanted to make sure that young people have the skills and knowledge to change the world!
-I’m also the Association for Citizenship Teaching’s Yorkshire and the Humber Regional Ambassador, which involves me supporting other teachers across the region.
+I’m also my subject Association’s Yorkshire and the Humber Regional Ambassador, which involves me supporting other teachers across the region.
 When I’m not teaching, I’m busy campaigning in my community.
 I also have a passion for travel and hope that my next trip will be an adventure to Kazakhstan.

 Hello everyone, I am Head of Citizenship at a secondary school in Leicester and I love my job.
 Actually, I think teaching is the best job in the world and I feel very honoured to be in this profession.
 What’s better than that?
 Being a citizenship specialist.
 Citizenship is incredible, I have watched many former students grow in confidence, join youth movements, start Law and Politics degrees at university, attend Parliament committee meetings advocating for changes on issues that concern them.
 Citizenship changes lives!

 I am currently a subject leader for Citizenship and PSHE in an 11-18 secondary school in Dorset.
-I am also a national ambassador for the Association for Citizenship Teachers, representing SW England.
+I am also a national ambassador for my subject Association, representing South West England.
 My favourite part of my job is introducing young people to Active Citizenship and helping them to develop their knowledge and skills for their future lives in society.